maxwolf621/AZ/az-104/Test/pictures.md

 **Since web server app plane can only have one OS**

 The correct answer is still B, but probably this question will soon require some update.
-- current LTS versioon of .NET Core is called .NET 6 (goes both in windows and Linux)
+- current LTS version of `.NET` Core is called .NET 6 (goes both in windows and Linux)
 - .NET 4.7 is not available (.NET 4.8 is) - this goes in windows only
-- PHP is available in versions 8.0, 8.1, 8.2 --> this goes in liinux only
+- PHP is available in versions 8.0, 8.1, 8.2 (this goes in linux only)
 - Ruby support has ended in April 2023.

-## Budget
+## :star: Budget

 You have a pay-as-you-go Azure subscription that contains the virtual machines shown in the following table.